 Get the LinkedIn background format for the DIY-er.
 Open a free account on Canva; here is a LinkedIn background template, plus there are formats for other social media platforms.
 Experiment with different text, fonts, colors and images.
 When you are ready, save the file; then have a design professional review and polish your work for viewing on a computer and on a tablet.

-Ready to go from default LinkedIn blue to True Blue You?
+Ready to graduate from default LinkedIn?
 Call me at 212.677.5770 or email at Janet@JanetLFalk.com.
 Let’s brainstorm the words and ideas for text, plus elements, that will make your profile’s customized background stand out from the crowd.